Forward QQ Mail to Phone Call Notifications with Echobell

 Prerequisites

-• Echobell app installed (App Store)
+• Echobell installed (App Store)

 • Access to QQ Mail settings